 Speaking of desirability, one of the really cool features of this car is the "double" R-code status of its VIN.
-The first "R" (the second character in the VIN) means it was built at Ford's San Jose, California assembly plant. ("F'-code cars were built at Dearborn, Michigan, while "T" indicates a car from Metuchen, New Jersey.)
+The first "R" (the second character in the VIN) means it was built at Ford's San Jose, California assembly plant. ("F"-code cars were built at Dearborn, Michigan, while "T" indicates a car from Metuchen, New Jersey.)
 The second "R" (fifth character in the VIN) is the big one in the form of the ram-air shaker induction on top of the 428 Cobra Jet FE powerplant.

 Furthermore on the spectrum of intrigue, this particular car's rather forlorn condition doesn't have as much of a detrimental effect on the interest level among devoted vintage Mustang lovers as you might think.
 Its level of completeness and originality are among the most important highlights as is.

 Owner Jeffery Cruz acquired the car about two years ago from the original owner's family and it had been sitting for 36 years.
-Furthermore, as one of the most asked-about cars here in the museum, its worn-in patina is testament to the popularity of the weathered trend these days.
+Furthermore, as one of the most asked-about cars in the San Diego Auto museum, its worn-in patina is testament to the popularity of the weathered trend these days.
 In the end, these big-block CJ Mustangs--whether a relic such as this example or a perfectly-restored showpiece--are clearly one of the greatest high-performance Ford cars of all time.

 Model: Mustang Mach 1